 The web is here for you to tell people what you know.
 Forget what Buhari and Goodluck are dealing with [you would have time to help government.
 Now, you just need a job].
 Focus on the little you know.
 The employers will find you.
 We’re hiring guys from Ikeja Computer Village.
 None has even an OND but they can make electronics behave.

 I had my own experience – in 2011, Harvard Business Review invited me to Cambridge.
 I wanted to know how they found me.
 They showed me a piece I wrote in my generic WordPress page which one HBS professor printed and commented, passing the info to the HBR team.

 I cannot understand how you claim to be a brilliant Economics graduate and yet have zero articles online?
 I cannot even imagine how you expect a policy NGO to hire you?
 NGOs feed on reports.
 It is easier to onboard someone that has a history of generating contents.

 You need a strategy to get a job.
 It goes beyond sending CVs.
 You need a separation from the multitude to show employers you are different.
 Go and summarize your final year project and post the summary online.
 Find companies that could benefit from your works.
 Share the link with them, not your CV [look for HR on LinkedIn].
 If they read and link it, you could get an invitation.
 For technical guys, maintain a small online presence and document your solution journey.

 The best innovation you need now is one to get a job before you can have the opportunity to innovate for any firm.
 I want you to find a way to create a space and build a small separation.
 I have a reseller hosting service which I pay yearly to give hosting support to people who need space to show their works online.
-If you need one, email email@example.com [if you have no domain registered, they could get one for you at $10 or N3,600.
-Please contact the email before you buy from any domain registrar.
-Apparently, it saves time when both are offered by the same firm].
-Possibly, that would help you.
+If you need one, email [email protected] but you would have to pay for domain registration.

 I wish you good luck.